edwinteo96/library/README.md

 - **Flyway (DB Migration Tools)** : Facilitate the Database Initialization Process using Flyway Migrate , this allow developer to sync all DB changes and just focus on developing task.
 - **Maven**: Bundling Tools to build the project
 - **Swagger OpenAPI** : Frontend UI to help define, document, and visualize RESTful API.
 Primarily used for documentation and testing the functionality of the library system.
+- **Github Container Register** : Docker image is uploaded to github container registry so that everyone can download the App Image and run the docker-compose freely.

 ## Design Pattern
 - **DTO Pattern** : DTO help to abstract away heavy entity that used for database query.
 This reduce the size of the payload and help to simplify data transmission.